PEtab-dev/petab_test_suite/petabtests/cases/v2.0.0/sbml/0012/README.md

 This case tests initial compartment sizes in the condition table.

-Note that this change will preserve the initial state of the model in terms of amounts.
-I.e., the change of the compartment size via the conditions table, will change the concentrations of all contained species.
+Note that changing the compartment size will only change the compartment size itself.
+It will not change the concentration of concentration-based species therein.

 ## Model